Freedom to Customize Content by Using the CaaS Approach

 - Eligibility information relating to a location

 When someone is looking at content is also important.
 Customers go through a series of events and steps in their quest for information.
 If they have already done something, they don’t want to read about it again.
 Publishers need to show the right content at the right time to them.
-They can choose how much information to present at different stages, and what order to present information.
+They can choose how much information to present at different stages and in what order to present information.

 In many situations, people want to see a few highlights first before they wade through lots of details.
 They want to preview the information before committing to viewing it in depth.
 If they’ve already viewed the details, they may only want to refresh their memory of the highlights—or see what has changed since they looked at it last.
 With structured content, enterprises can separate highlights (the summary or the changes) from the specifics (the detailed description).
 By structuring content into distinct items, enterprises can present the most appropriate item of information depending on what the customer has done already.